zakst/diary-ai/README.md

 > ![Message](https://img.shields.io/badge/GENERATION__API-LLM-green)
 >
->`GENERATION_API` env var is for deciding which api to send your prompt to
+>`GENERATION_LLM` env var is for deciding which api to send your prompt to
 >
 > So you can store your data with openai and send your prompt to gemini